Infectious diseases - designed to spread

 Sepsis begins either as a result of an infection confined to a particular part of the body, such as pneumonia or appendicitis, or as a result of a severe injury.
 If the immune system is weakened or the infection or injury is very severe, the infection then spreads through the blood.
 The immune system reacts by releasing a high number of proteins called cytokines.
 Instead of fighting the infection, the proteins cause damage to the organs of the body and affect blood circulation.

-Chlamydia is now the most commonly diagnosed sexually transmitted infection (STI) in the UK with more than 123,000 confirmed cases between 2007 and 2008 (Source:NHS Choices).
+Chlamydia is now the most commonly diagnosed sexually transmitted infection (STI) in the UK with almost 207,000 confirmed cases in England in 2012 (Source:NHS Choices).
 It often has no symptoms, but, if left untreated, can lead to complications including pelvic pain in women.
 If the infection spreads, it can cause pelvic inflammatory disease in women, which can cause infertility, ectopic pregnancy and miscarriage.

 Chlamydia is caused by a bacterium called chlamydia trachomatis.
 It is transmitted through sex, with incidence higher in young people under 25.